isha74/PDF-to-Markdown-Streamlit/Converted_md/Get_Started_With_Smallpdf.md

 Access Files Anytime, Anywhere.
 Enhance Documents in One Click.

 With the new Smallpdf experience, you can freely upload, organize, and share digital documents.
-When you enable the ‘Storage’ option, we’ll also store all processed files here.
+When you enable the ‘Storage’ option, we’ll also store all processed files there.
 You can access files stored on Smallpdf from your computer, phone, or tablet.
 We’ll also sync files from the Smallpdf Mobile App to our online portal.

 When you right-click on a file, we’ll present you with an array of options to convert, compress, or modify it.